The Thelwell Ferry

 At the south terminus there’s a landing stage and the ferryman’s hut.
 I never managed to see the inside of the hut, but it reveals a lot about the ferrymen.
 It contains a small wooden box where the ferrymen have carved messages over the years.
 The ferry boat is parked here when not in use.

 There’s a pub nearby, The Pickering Arms.
-I never visited it, it’s not my sort of pub and it looks expensive.
-According to the website describing the pub, there are issues with type of dispense for real ales.
+I never visited it; it’s not my sort of pub and looks expensive.
+According to the website describing it, there are issues with type of dispense for real ales, take care.

 Easterly view along the canal, towards Thelwell Viaduct